 Co-Founder of Turning Point Counseling

 Dr. Downing is available to see clients at the Fullerton office.
 Call 1-800-998-6329 today to schedule an appointment!
-We have over 20 locations in southern California.

 The material contained in this newsletter has been prepared by an independent third-party provider.
 The information in this website is not intended to diagnose, treat, cure or prevent any medical or psychological conditions or diseases.
 The statements in this website have not been evaluated by the American Psychological Association or any other mental health organization or financial organization.